KnufflPuffl/mysql2C/README.md

 # mysql2j

-## mysql2c also includes a Javascript library called mysql2j which can be used in a very similar way
+## mysql2j is a Javascript library which can be used in a very similar way

 --> mysql2j requires that you have also installed mysql2c, as it is using mysql2c's API in the exact same way using AJAX.